 Movita Johnson-Harrell for PA House 190

 Movita Johnson-Harrell is a wife, mother and grandmother.
 She graduated in May of 2004 from the University of Pennsylvania with her Masters of Social Work.
-As the executive director of MECA, for over two decades she has advocated, cared for and fought to improve the quality of life for disenfranchised groups that include the chronically mentally ill, dually diagnosed (mental illness, intellectual disabilities, and substance abuse disorders), intellectual disabilities, homeless, seniors and children.
+As the executive director of MECA for over two decades, she has advocated and cared for disenfranchised groups including the chronically mentally ill, those with intellectual disabilities, the homeless, senior citizens, and children.
 She is a Department of Human Services approved master, trainer and administrator.

-Movita is the proud recipient of the Good Shepherd’s Mediation Program’s Shepherd of Peace Award, the University of Penn’s School of Social Work Anita Langsfeld Award, The Jane S. Abrams Award for Outstanding Community Service and the Resources for Children’s Health Community Service Award.
-Movita was honored as one of the first WDAS FM’s Women of Excellence.
-Movita is the recipient of the 2015 Lucien E. Blackwell Guiding Light in the Community Honors from Councilwoman Jannie Blackwell and the City of Philadelphia.
-Movita has been honored by CeasefirePA as a “Guiding Light” to End Gun Violence and by The United Muslim Masjid for their Community Service Award.
+Movita is the proud recipient of the Good Shepherd’s Mediation Program’s Shepherd of Peace Award, the University of Pennsylvania’s School of Social Work Anita Langsfeld Award, The Jane S. Abrams Award for Outstanding Community Service, and the Resources for Children’s Health Community Service Award.
+She was also honored as one of the first WDAS FM’s Women of Excellence.
+Movita is the recipient of the 2015 Lucien E. Blackwell Guiding Light in the Community honors from Councilwoman Jannie Blackwell and the City of Philadelphia.
+CeasefirePA honored Movita as a “Guiding Light” to End Gun Violence.
+In addition, she has received The United Muslim Masjid’s Community Service Award.

 Movita Johnson-Harrell On The Issues

 For the past seven years, Movita has worked with legislators to advocate for public safety and health initiatives, education, and to end mass incarceration.
 To reduce recidivism among inmates, Movita teaches an Impact of Crime class at SCI Graterford Prison and participates in their Annual Day of Responsibility.
 All activities and events for survivors are free.